With a cautious approach and a keen eye for the tell-tale warning signs, you can protect yourself against identity theft.

 How to order a copy of your credit file

 You can receive email alerts when changes are made to your credit file.
 You'll also receive a fast-tracked credit report containing

 - Credit accounts you hold

-- Any enquiries made on your credit file
+- Any inquiries made on your credit file

-- Details of any writs, summons or court judgements
+- Details of any writs, summons or court judgments

 - $79.95 p.a.